rishiirastogi/website/content/index.md

 ---
-title: Welcome to Quartz
+title: Hi.
+My Name is Rishi
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is meant to be my personal portfolio [[Read Me]]